sohamthirty/PyTorch-fundamentals/README.md

 - • It contains 1.
 Forward Pass, 2.
 Computing Local Gradients 3.
 Backward Pass: compute dLoss/dWeights using chain rule and computational graph.

 ![image](https://github.com/sohamthirty/PyTorch-fundamentals/assets/56295513/4d8b758a-a8a3-48f7-9c25-137a93a9f53e)

+## Gradient Descent
+- • It is an optimization algorithm that iteratively adjusts weights in the direction of steepest descent of the loss function to find the minimum.
+- • Run epochs for n_iters times with a learning-rate: use forward(x), loss(y, y_pred), gradient using Autograd, Update the weights (not a part of the computational graph) & ensure to make gradients zero at the end of each epoch.